 David previously worked as a Data Analyst at CareDash, a healthcare directory site, and holds a BA in Mathematics and Theater from Amherst College.
 He loves singing, board games, running, and getting people excited about changing our world for the better.

 Prior to her political organizing work, she had a career in project management and technical communications for IT and Operations Departments at companies such as Iron Mountain, EMMT (NRG) and Northwest Airlines.
 Celia holds a degree in Linguistics and Russian from Macalester College and studied Piano Pedagogy at the New England Conservatory of Music.
 In her spare time, she enjoys teaching classical piano, and fiber arts.

 Sean holds a BA in Political Science from Kenyon College.
-He enjoys reading, games of all kinds, and falling down Wikipedia rabbit holes.
+He's a fan of reading, games of all kinds, and Arsenal FC.

 Board of Directors

 As DoSomething’s resident Job Czar and one of their beloved old people, she has brought her affinity for business books, baking, and inclusive workplace practices to the largest tech company exclusively for young people and social change.

 Responding to extreme divisiveness in politics following the 2016 election, Katie posted on Facebook asking if anyone would like to take on gerrymandering in Michigan, and almost by accident, sparked a political movement that mobilized over 10,000 volunteers to collect more than 425,000 petition signatures from every county in the state without spending a dime for them, a feat unheard of in Michigan.